LuanRT/google-this/README.md

 ### Similar projects

 - [playstore-scraper](https://github.com/luanrt/playstore-scraper): a scraper to get search results from Google Play Store.
-- [lexico-dictionary](https://github.com/LuanRT/lexico-dictionary): a module that scrapes lexico.com to get the meaning of words, examples and pronunciation.
+- [lexico-dictionary](https://github.com/LuanRT/lexico-dictionary): a module that scrapes lexico.com to get the definition of words, examples and pronunciation.

 ## Installation